-- 1. Critical or Creative thesis application, with a signature from your anticipated advisor of the project - 2. a project description (300-500 words) - 3. basic bibliography (Critical theses only; one page single-spaced) for the project - 4. one writing sample of approximately 8-10 pages from an English course
+- 1. Critical or Creative thesis application, with a signature from your anticipated advisor of the project - 2. a project description (300-500 words) - 3. basic bibliography (Critical theses only; one page single-spaced) for the project - 4. one writing sample of approximately 8-10 pages from an English or Creative Writing course

-Application deadline: Tuesday, April 15, 2025
+Application deadline: April 15, 2025